IoTone/ml-sharp/README.md

 ### Build the project

-Then setup the project build once.
+Then setup the project build any time you update the code.
 Note, you must do this from the directory where the ml-sharp directory lives.

 ```
 uv venv